franzbu/EnhancedSpaces.spoon/README.md

 Now, by pressing 'modifier1' and 'q', for instance, you move the active window from your current mSpace to the adjacent mSpace on the left and switch there.
 For moving the window without switching or switching to another mSpace without moving any windows use the appropriate keyboard shortcuts.

-In case you would like to change the modifier for dealing with mSpaces while keeping the original 'modifier1' (which is used for other operations as well, as you will see below) and/or change additional keys, add the following lines with the desired adjustments to your 'init.lua'; the example below shows my setup with CapsLock set up as hyper key, for example using [Karabiner Elements]([https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/)):
+In case you would like to change the modifier for dealing with mSpaces while keeping the original 'modifier1' (which is used for other operations as well, as you will see in a minute) and/or change additional keys, add the following lines with the desired adjustments to your 'init.lua'; the example below shows my setup with CapsLock set up as hyper key, for example, using [Karabiner Elements]([https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/)):

 ```lua